naja628/miniRT_perso/README.md

 It is provided to students of the 42 network and is typically the only external library allowed for Graphical/event-driven projects.
-For convenience reasons a copy of its source has been copied inside this repo but I obviously don't own any of it.
+For convenience reasons a copy of its source has been copied inside this repo but I obviously **don't own any of it**.

 ## Build
-On Unix systems, just `make`.
+On Unix systems, just
+`make`.
 Windows not supported.

 ## Run
+Use:
-Use `path/to/miniRT <scene_file>`
+`path/to/miniRT <scene_file>`

 The scene will eventually be rendered, you might need to wait up to 20 seconds-ish.

-Once launched the program has a shell with which you can move or transform objects in the scene, or the change the point of view.
-A full list of commands is provided [here](doc.txt)
+Once launched the program has a shell with which you can move or transform objects in the scene, or the change the point of view, etc. A full list of commands is provided [here](doc.txt)

 ## Scene File Syntax
 You can find example scene files [here](scenes).

 The syntax is as follows:
 * 1 declaration per line
 * optional arguments are in brackets ([]), but they are positional so if you want to specify